migalvalm/weather-app/README.md

 - `SUNSET_SUNRISE_API_URL`: External API endpoint

 ### Database Configuration
-The application uses PostgreSQL with the following key features:
+The application uses PostgreSQL which uses the following key features of it:
 - JSONB columns for flexible data storage
 - Indexed columns for performance optimization
-- Proper foreign key constraints

 ## Performance Optimizations